-- IPL Photofacial treatments (Toyos technique) using gentle, highly-concentrated laser light to correct meibomian gland dysfunction.
+- IPL Photofacial treatments (Toyos technique) using gentle, highly-concentrated laser light: to correct meibomian gland dysfunction.

-- TrueTearTM : provides a temporary increase in tear production during neurostimulation in adult patients.
+- TrueTearTM: provides a temporary increase in tear production during neurostimulation in adult patients.

 - RESTASIS® and Xiidra®: prescription medications to treat Chronic Dry Eye (CDE) where the eyes do not produce enough tears.
-The eye drops increase your eye’s natural ability to produce tears by reducing inflamation.
+The eye drops increase your eye’s natural ability to produce tears by reducing inflammation.

-- Nutraceuticals or dry eye vitamins: new formulations may significantly help treat dry eye.
+- Nutraceuticals or dry eye vitamins: New formulations may significantly help treat dry eye.
 We offer HydroEye® vitamins for dry eye.
 These vitamins are also excellent sources of other essential minerals.
 Regular or consistent usage is typically required to maintain results.

-- Dry eye drops: over-the-counter dry eye drops can be effective for short-term relief.
+- Dry eye drops: Over-the-counter dry eye drops can be effective for short-term relief.
 Some of these drops include Allergan REFRESH TEARS®, Soothe® lubricant eye drops and TheraTears®.
 Artificial tears are available without prescription and may be used as often as necessary.

-- Flaxseed oil or tablets: flax seed is good for dry eye and for the body in general.
+- Flaxseed oil or tablets: Flax seed is good for dry eye and the body in general.
 Several studies have shown significant evidence that taking flaxseed oil can drastically minimize the effects of dry eye syndrome.
 Ingesting the oil may be better than taking pills due to the method by which it is absorbed into your system.
 A suggested method of using the oil is to mix it with Italian salad dressing.

-- Punctal plugs: your doctor may recommend inserting small plugs to help with natural tear flow.
+- Punctal plugs: Your doctor may recommend inserting small plugs to help with natural tear flow.
 Some plugs are naturally dissolving.